 For more information on qualified joint ventures, go to IRS.gov.
-Enter "QJV election" in the search box and select "Benefits of Qualified Joint Ventures for Family Businesses."
+Enter "qualified joint venture" in the search box and select "Election for Husband and Wife Unincorporated Businesses."

 Exception-Community Income

 If you and your spouse wholly own an unincorporated farming business as community property under the community property laws of a state, foreign country, or U.S. possession, the income and deductions are reported as follows.